Is Abstinence Forever Necessary In Recovery From Drug And Alcohol Addiction?

 Abstinence: A Goal Worthy Of Achieving

-Abstinence may feel like too challenging of a goal, but tackling it head on is a major part of rehabilitation.
+Abstinence may feel too challenging of a goal, but tackling it head-on is a major part of rehabilitation.
 Recovering from addiction needs to be a “full-life” process.
 Thinking that you will not accomplish something sets you up for a rocky road.
 If you think you can’t do it, you won’t.
 Thoughts are a powerful thing!

 As Henry Ford once famously said, “Whether you think you can, or think you can’t—you’re right”.
 These are powerful words.
 Recovery starts with you thinking that you CAN do it.
 Abstinence is just another choice that you CAN do.